selimslab/selimslab.github.io/_posts/2022-4-12-happiness.md

 ---

-its what you see
+its how you look

 take a different view

+---

 its not that good

 not that bad

-not all or nothing
+its not all or nothing

+---

-not personal
+its not personal

-not all your fault
+its not all your fault

+---

 it doesn't matter